Skip to content

 • [Read also: Mastering Employee Engagement Surveys: From Data to Action]

-• Tracking employee retention rates can provide insight into the overall health of your employee experience.
-High turnover rates may indicate issues with management, compensation, or work-life balance.
+• Tracking employee retention rates can provide insight into the overall health of your employee experience strategy.
+For example, metrics like high turnover rates can indicate issues with management, compensation, or work-life balance.
+By tracking retention rates over time, HR leaders can more easily dig deeper into potential causes and whether the actions they take help improve retention rates.

 • Net promoter score (NPS) is a metric used to measure employee loyalty and advocacy.
 This anonymous survey asks employees how likely they are on a scale of 0-10 to recommend their company as a place to work.
 A high NPS score indicates a positive employee experience, while a low score may signal areas for improvement.
 Learning and tracking the NPS scores can help your team quickly understand whether your employee engagement initiatives are having the desired effect.